robozeri/Yuriko-MP/README.md

 # PMTF-Project

 Unofficial PocketMine fork.
 More advanced than most forks.
-We are more potent.
+We are much better.

 Officially mantained from @AryToNeX and @fycarman.